stlab/adobe-contract-checks/README.md

-Additionally describing contracts in code and checking them at runtime can be  a powerful way to catch bugs early and prevent their damaging effects, thus this library.
+Additionally describing contracts in code and checking them at runtime can be  a powerful way to catch bugs early and prevent their damaging effects.
+That's the role of this library.

 ### How Reported Errors Fit In